uschtwill/re-employment-kraken/README.md

 ### Regarding Persistence/State

 The 'database' is just a collection of `.txt` files in the `./database/` directory in the repository root (one per strategy).

+### Setting up Notion Integration

+See [this standalone document](docs/setting-up-notion-integration.md) for guidance on how to set up the Notion integration.

 ## Known Issues